Authentic Doll Face Examples

 FINISHING TOUCHES

-nce the head is done, reattach it to the body using Tacky Glue and dress her!
-She ready to hit the town.....
+nce the head is done, reattach breastplate to the body using Tacky Glue or insert shank necked head into body and hand sew around the opening using quilting thread pulling tight.
+Once dressed, she ready to hit the town.....